pymc-devs/pymc-examples/.github/ISSUE_TEMPLATE/notebook-proposal.md

 **Title**: Use this also as issue title

 ## Why should this notebook be added to pymc-examples?
-Explain why this topic is interesting and useful to PyMC3 users.
+Explain why this topic is interesting and useful to PyMC users.

 ## Related notebooks
 Cover related notebooks on which this notebook will build,